 6:53 Neighborhood Reports

 Downtown: Whitney is chairing a new Air Quality Committee for Downtown.

-She would like to connect with other neighborhoods working on the issue.
+> Anastasia to forward DNA Air Quality subcommittee contact info to BoD;

 South Park Blocks historic designation application.
 DNA requests NWNW to submit a letter of support.
 Letters are due by the 18th of January.
 Individual neighborhoods are encouraged to send a letter as well.
 Weyler read sample letter.

 Motion 3: Blaize moved to send letter as presented.
 Pinger seconded.
 Penkin and Schaffer abstain.
 As a policy matter this requires a unanimous vote, so motion does not pass.